Anyone who has tried yoga will tell you that it’s not an easy practice.

 Meditating on a rock in Joshua Tree National Park

 Acadia National Park, Maine

-On a multiday retreat organized by UpDog-Yoga, you can experience the calm, meditative qualities of the numerous bodies of water in Acadia National Park, Maine, abount 70 kilometers southeast of Bangor, Maine.
+On a multiday retreat provided by several vendors and organizations, you can experience the calm, meditative qualities of the numerous bodies of water in Acadia National Park, Maine, abount 70 kilometers southeast of Bangor, Maine.
 If you’re confident of your balancing abilities, test your positions while floating on a paddleboard in the middle of a lake.